"As the first

 In 2012 Dick was inducted into the Mid-America Music Hall of Fame.

-In 2014, Dick was nominated for Entertainer of the Year by the Society for the Preservation of the Bluegrass Music of America (SPBGMA) - Midwest Awards Show.
+This year, Dick was nominated for 2014 Bluegrass Entertainer of the Year by the Society for the Preservation of the Bluegrass Music of America (SPBGMA).

 Recordings by Dick Kimmel have consistently received excellent recognition from major bluegrass and old-time music magazines and radio in North America, Japan, and Europe.
 During the 1970's, Dick's recording of "West Virginia My Home" remained on West Virginia radio charts for more than 3 months earning Number 1 status.
 This recording was played before West Virginia University Mountaineer sporting events.
 Dick's original "Ride On By" also hit Number 1 in West Virginia.
 His more than two-dozen recordings over the past 50 years include 7 bluegrass/old-time CDs for Copper Creek Records and cuts on compilation recordings released in the United States and Europe.
-Dick's solo CDs include his 1996 release, "Dick Kimmel ‑ 25 Year Collection" (Copper Creek Records CD‑0143), "Dick Kimmel ‑ Wild Turkey Rag" (Copper Creek Records CD‑0115) released in 1992, and a 2000 clawhammer banjo release, "Dick Kimmel ‑ Fishin' Creek Blues" (Copper Creek Records CD‑0173).
+Dick's solo CDs include "Dick Kimmel ‑ 25 Year Collection" (Copper Creek Records CD‑0143), "Dick Kimmel ‑ Wild Turkey Rag" (Copper Creek Records CD‑0115) , and his clawhammer banjo release, "Dick Kimmel ‑ Fishin' Creek Blues" (Copper Creek Records CD‑0173).
 Dick wrote a book containing the music found on his banjo CD for Mel Bay Publications.
-His most recent (2012) release, "Dick Kimmel & Co - Dreamin'" (DKC Records) is receiving excellent reviews.
+His most recent (2012) release, "Dick Kimmel & Co - Dreamin'" (DKC Records) received excellent reviews.